Participle: Types

+Tense

 Participles are often used to form certain grammatical tenses or grammatical aspects.
 The two types of participle in Modern English are termed present participle and past participle, respectively (often also referred to as the -ing form and -ed/-en form).
 The traditional terms are misleading because the participles do not necessarily correspond to tense: the present participle is often associated with the progressive (continuous) aspect, while the past participle is linked with the perfect aspect or passive voice.
 See the examples below: